Monday, December 21, 2020

 (1977) Dir.
 Chu Yuan (aka Yuen Chor)

 Sentiment is not always a plus in the martial arts world, or so the bad guy--the evil Plum Blossom Bandit--says to the venerable ace swordsman hero Chi Lu-hsiang (the venerable Ti Lung) after praying on his sense of honor and loyalty.
-Now in self-imposed exile from his wealth and lady love, the venerable Chi Lu just coasts around the country, knocking back jugs wine, pontificating Taost-drunk style in thst unique 'talking to the air' Ti Lung way, and slowly getting a Doc Holiday style consumptive cough.
-Since he's ranked the #3 best martial artist in the world, Chi has to duel constantly with up-and-comers, but he's much prefer to gaze wistfully at the plum blossoms and just watch the world go by.
-He drinks because his one true love wishes she was with him instead of the husband she has, the friend Chi Liu gave his everything--lands, girl, house---to out of gratitude for saving his life ten years ago.
+Now in self-imposed exile from his wealth and lady love, the venerable Chi Lu just coasts around the country, knocking back jugs wine, pontificating Taoist-drunk style in that 'talking to the air' Ti Lung way, and slowly getting a Doc Holiday-style consumptive cough.
+Since he's ranked the #3 in the martial arts world, poor Chi has to duel constantly with up-and-comers trying to make a name for themselves, but our Chi Lu would much prefer to gaze wistfully at the plum blossoms and just watch the world go by 'cough'.
+He drinks because his one true love wishes she was with him instead of the husband Chi Liu gave his everything--lands, girl, house---to out of gratitude for saving his life ten years ago, like a prize-ass chump.
 Or is that --like many alcoholics (myself included)-- he'd rather drink to to numb the pain of losing his only love than get the love back, even if she's right there, pining for him in lonely solitude?
 If that sounds like Geoffrey Firmin to you, then, cheers, old man!
 It maybe sounds like me, too.
 We'd rather drink over losing you then have you back.
-Then we'd have to sober up.
-And get a job
+It is the way of the holy drinker.

 The ironies compound: despite the title, Chi Lu doesn't even carry a sword, preferring to parry with his fan.
-He bats his opponents around, blocks strokes with his fan (folded), and when things get tiring, just whips it open, wizzing some of the darts out of the folds, killing his foe instantly via at least one to the neck, the opened fan bearing the words: "Little Li's Darts That Never Miss."
+He bats his opponents around with it, blocks strokes with his fan (folded), and when he gets tired, just whips it open, wizzing some of the darts out of the folds, killing his foe instantly via at least one to the neck, the opened fan bearing the words: "Little Li's Darts That Never Miss."
 Who would want to duel with a guy who does that?
 Isn't that cheating?
 Either way, he's doing a lot of killing with those darts --a bunch of martial arts social climbers have been duped into thinking he's the Plum Blossom Bandit (who, incidentally, throws poison plum blossom darts and dresses like a pink ninja).
 Luckily a young bumpkin wanderer-- the irrepressible Ah Fei (Derek Yee)-- shows to cover Chi Lu's back.
 Other bad guys include a fake plum blossom bandit, a despicable old member of the 'Seven Incredible Men' who poisons Li's wine, and a doctor who notes that "Nothing is better than drinking to death" and then cures Master Li... with another glass of wine!
-You were poisoned by wine and the cure is more wine!
-"Why would trivial matters such as life and death get in the way of drinking?" demands the doctor.
-Lu gets it; he keeps drinking though his consumptive coughing (or is it an ulcer?).
-Whatever the reason, he doesn't let it stop him.
-Go for for distance, bro!
+You were poisoned by wine and the cure is more wine!"
+I love this doctor.
+"Why would trivial matters such as life and death get in the way of drinking?" he asks.
+Lu gets it; he keeps drinking though his consumptive coughing (or is it an ulcer?) and though he gave up everything to another man; he'll never give up dinking, not for anyone!
+Even his own survival!
+What a heroic swordsman!

 Under Chu Yuan's direction, the rich atmosphere and expansive shadowy, mist and water-enshrouded indoor/outdoor sets keep the eye continually seduced, like cold wine down a parched throat after walking out of the hot sun into a chilly lounge, with just the right amount of wit, mystery, exotic atmosphere, emotional sweep, and Sergio Leone-style cool dude posturing to keep one's attention through the barrage of confusing plot reversals.